What Is Your Business Credit Score?

 - Company size

 - Risk factors in your industry

-Strong business credit presents a number of vital benefits.
+Strong business credit presents several vital benefits.
 Arguably the most important is its impact on access to advantageous business loans and other forms of credit.
-In addition to your personal credit score, many financial institutions review your business credit before approving applications for business loans.
+In addition to your personal credit score, many financial institutions review your business credit before approving business loan applications.

 The second most important benefit pertains to vendors or suppliers.
-These companies may review your business credit to not only determine if they should work with you, but also if they should extend convenient terms.
+These companies may review your business credit not only to determine if they should work with you but also if they should extend favorable terms.

-Earlier, we noted that one of the primary pieces of criteria for business credit is length of credit history.
+Earlier, we noted that one of the critical criteria for business credit is the length of credit history.
 For this reason, anyone looking to building business credit should start as soon as possible.
-Luckily, the most important steps for building business credit are the same steps required for starting a new business.
-In short, building business credit revolves around two practices: separating your personal and business finances, and paying your bills on time.
+Luckily, the essential steps for building business credit are the same steps required for starting a new business.
+In short, building business credit revolves around two practices: separating your personal and business finances and paying your bills on time.

 1. Register as an Independent Company